 Even though they're handmade, the finished products are true craftsmanship.
 It's such a waste that we can only show them to you in pictures.

 Until a prototype's made, it's a purely theoretical design.
-We can't confirm whether a gun's really easy to use or not until we actually make a prototype then use it.
+We can't confirm whether a gun's truly easy to use or not until we actually make a prototype, then use it.
 Also, there's often a difference in impressions for a gun when it's seen in 2D and when it's seen in 3D.

 After making these minor corrections, we asked CAPCOM to check the completed prototype.